Published & Forthcoming Papers

 International Institute of Public Finance (IIPF) (Giaccobasso)

-Snapshot from the study: When we informed homeowners what share of their property taxes funds local schools, appeals fell by about 4.8 percentage points among households with children and rose by a similar amount among those without children.
-This statistically significant gap provides revealed-preference evidence of reciprocal motivation in tax payments.
+Snapshot from the study: When we informed homeowners what share of their property taxes funds local schools, appeals fell by about 4.8 percentage points among households with children, and rose by a similar amount among those without children.
+This gap provides natural, revealed-preference evidence of reciprocal motivation in tax compliance.

 My Taxes Are Too Darn High,